wdalmut/simple-mvc/README.md

  * Router
   * Only controller/action names
   * Dash URLs support (/a-dash/the-name-of-content)
+ * Pull Driven requests
+  * View request data to a controller-action

 ## Install with Composer

 If you want you can use Composer for install simple-mvc.